SamueleGiraudo/Bud-Music-Box/README.md

 executes line by line each of its instructions.

+## Miscellaneous
+To get the syntax highlighting in `vim`, follow the instructions in [bmb.vim](Vim/bmb.vim).

 ## Theoretical aspects
 An operad is an algebraic structure wherein elements are operations.
-This program is based upon an operad on an abstraction of polyphonic musical phrases called multi-patterns.
-The set of all this object is endowed with the structure of an operad allowing us to perform computations on musical phrases.
+This program is based upon an operad on an abstraction of polyphonic musical phrases called multi-patterns, forming the music box model.
+The set of these objects is endowed with the structure of an operad allowing us to perform computations on musical phrases.
+The operad structure on multi-patterns makes it possible to see any multi-pattern as an operation on multi-patterns.
 The main idea is that one can, from a set of small musical phrases, generate randomly a new musical phrase by computing some random compositions of these patterns.

 ## Bibliography